bartektelec/posts/k3s_ha.md

 Installed k3s

+All kubernetes components are created with `--dry-run=client -o yaml > file_name.yaml` so they can easily be edited and reapplied.

 - Create a kube deployment with homeassistant image
 ```
 kubectl create deploy home-assistant-deploy --image=docker.io/homeassistant/home-assistant:stable --http-port=8123 --dry-run=client -o yaml > ha-deploy.yaml